Ockenfuss/inlog/README.md

 - The list of parameters is not machine readable.

 `inlog` ("Input Logger") tries to solve those problems by creating a log file with all parameters next to your results.
-Therefore, you need to put your parameters into a separate file, e.g. in yaml or ini format:
+Therefore, you need to put your parameters into a separate file, e.g. in yaml or ini format.
 Then, it requires just three additional lines in your python code to create a comprehensive logfile:
 ```python
 import inlog